Microchannel (microtechnology)

 Microchannel in microtechnology is a channel with a hydraulic diameter below 1 mm, usually 1–99 μm.
 Microchannels are used in fluid control (see Microfluidics), heat transfer (see Micro heat exchanger) and cell migration observation.
-They are more efficient than their 'marco' counterparts, because of a high surface-area to volume ratio yet pose a multitude of challenges due to their small size.
+They are more efficient than their 'macro' counterparts, because of a high surface-area to volume ratio yet pose a multitude of challenges due to their small size.

 Materials

 Different types of materials are required for the different uses of microchannels.
 These are the three main categories.